 Firstly determine who is the more dominant, reinforce that position by feeding, greeting, playing or letting the top dog out first.
 Usually, this will help, but not always.
 “The problem with that approach is that it’s often difficult to tell who should be the alpha dog, it is also difficult for owners to play favourites with their dogs.

-To my mind you have two choices with siblings from the same litter or two young pups from different breeds, Whilst I believe the first solution is the most practicable, which is to re-home one of them, I am also aware it is the hardest and most difficult for the owners.
+Two Choices: To my mind, you have two choices with siblings from the same litter or two young pups from different breeds, Whilst I believe the first solution is the most practical, which is to re-home one of them, I am also aware it is the hardest and most difficult for the owners.
 If not they will always be damaged by their almost total reliance on each other.

 If you decide to choose this alternative, you can home one of the dogs with another family member or a trusted friend.
 You will see dramatic improvements to the personalities of both pups.
 These changes occur almost immediately.
 Be aware that the longer you delay the harder it will be to part with one of your pups.
 It is a difficult and agonising decision for someone to make.
 However, in the long run, it is in yours and ultimately both your dog’s best interest.